-If there were an event of default under our new senior credit facility, the notes or any other future indebtedness, the holders of the affected indebtedness could declare all of that indebtedness immediately due and payable, which, in turn, could cause the acceleration of the maturity of all of our other indebtedness.
+If there were an event of default under our senior credit facility, our notes due 2011, the new notes or any other future indebtedness, the holders of the affected indebtedness could declare all of that indebtedness immediately due and payable, which, in turn, could cause the acceleration of the maturity of all of our other indebtedness.
 We cannot assure you that we would have sufficient funds available, or access to sufficient capital from other sources, to repay any accelerated debt.
 Even if we could obtain additional financing, we cannot assure you that the terms would be favorable to us.
-Our new senior credit facility ranks senior to the notes in right of payment.
-We cannot assure you that our assets would be sufficient to repay borrowings under our new senior credit facility and the amounts due under the notes in full.
+Our senior credit facility ranks senior and the notes due 2011 rank pari passu to the new notes in right of payment.
+We cannot assure you that our assets would be sufficient to repay borrowings under our senior credit facility and the amounts due under the notes due 2011 and the new notes in full.